cssu/cssu.ca/content/ba2250-volunteering/index.md

 The CSSU maintains a snack store, the proceeds of which are put back into the CSSU treasury in compliance with charity regulations.

 - Most items are kept on the snack shelf (the white one) and the drinks cooler.
-- Ice-cream sandwiches are stored in freezer in the kitchenette; only volunteers should be removing these for sale.
+- Ice-cream sandwiches are stored in freezer in the kitchenette.
 - Volunteers are expected to make sales on Square.
 Log-in to the iPad, open the app, and tap on the items they're selling.
-- Remember to apply discounts for eligible items like chips and ice-cream sandwiches.
 - Please do not accept card payments for sales totalling less than $1.00; encourage customers to pay in cash or buy multiple items.
 - If the snack shelf or cooler are running low on items, restock from the black cabinet.
 - We also have a free shelf (the grey one) with stationery, culinary, and sex supplies.
 Please ensure that students take things in moderation.